commitdev/zero/README.md

 ### How to Install and Configure Zero

-There are multiple ways to install zero:
+There are multiple ways to install Zero:

 - Install Zero using your systems package manager.